 • Viral Infections: Canine distemper virus and feline herpes virus I (hpv-1) treatment

-General veterinary practitioners view specialists as an extension of their own practice and a method of providing a level of ocular health care not available in general practice.
-Dr. Breaux will work in partnership with your family veterinarian to provide the best eye care for your animal.
+Family veterinarians consider veterinary specialists to serve as an extension of their own practice and a method of providing a level of ocular health care not available in general practice.
+Dr. Breaux will work in partnership with your family veterinarian to provide the very best eye care for your animal.

 Please ask your primary care veterinarian about a referral.

-For the new patient Ophthalmology form, click HERE.
+For the WestVet new patient veterinary ophthalmology form, click HERE.